up button arrow

 As an alternative, you can also contact the Texas Department of Insurance at (800) 252-3439 or the Office of Public Insurance Counsel (OPIC) at (877) 611-6742 or email.

-What are the Types of Residential Insurance in Texas?
+What Are The Types of Residential Insurance in Texas?

 Residential insurance primarily covers 3 things: